marcojakob/code.makery.ch/content/library/hello-dart/_index.en.md

 #### Installation

-First you need to install the Dart Editor and the `Hello Dart` scenarios.
+First you need to install Dart and the `Hello Dart` scenarios.
 It's described in those [installation instructions](/library/hello-dart/install/).

 #### Background Infos